ccmrwithmsthrash

 Industry-Based Certification

-Earn an approved IBC under 19 TAC §74.1003 and complete aligned program of study
+• IBC under 19 TAC §74.1003

-• Must be aligned with program of study
+• Complete aligned CTE program of study

 • See Appendix J for approved IBCs

-Level I or II Certificate
+Level I or II Certificates

 Earn a Level I or Level II certificate in any workforce education area